Thursday 12 December 1940

 German/Spanish Relations: The German Ambassador to Madrid sends Foreign Minister Ribbentrop a lengthy telegram marked "Strictly Secret."
 It recounts the 7 December meeting between Admiral Canaris, head of the Abwehr, and Generalissimo Franco.
 The report notes that Franco refuses to enter the war for the following reasons:

-- Spain has insufficient foodstuffs and transports for a war, particularly of rail cars to support troop movements;
+- Spain has insufficient foodstuffs and transports for war, particularly of rail cars to support troop movements;

 - Imports are insufficient for military preparations due to the war situation;

-The report reveals why General Keitel cancelled all preparations for Operation Felix, the proposed assault on Gibraltar, so abruptly on 10 December.
+The report reveals why General Keitel canceled all preparations for Operation Felix, the proposed assault on Gibraltar, so abruptly on 10 December.
 It also suggests why Hitler also found his meeting with Franco at Hendaye on 22 October so frustrating.
-Franco's bad-mouthing of his country's capabilities is simply a veil for his covert reasons for avoiding collaboration with Nazi Germany.
+Franco's bad-mouthing of his country's capabilities is simply a veil for his covert reasons for avoiding collaboration with Germany.

 The real reason for Franco's unwillingness is revealed in contemporaneous internal Spanish military documents.
-They quite shrewdly conclude that the Axis is in no position to defeat the British at this time, and that only the capture of Alexandria would shift the balance of power in the Mediterranean.
-This same sort of political calculation will recur with Finnish Marshal Mannerheim in two year's time, when he similarly demurs on aggressive action until the Wehrmacht removes Leningrad as a Soviet redoubt.
+They quite shrewdly conclude that the Axis is in no position to defeat the British at this time and that only the capture of Alexandria would shift the balance of power in the Mediterranean.
+This same sort of political calculation will recur with Finnish Marshal Mannerheim in two year's time when he similarly demurs on aggressive action until the Wehrmacht removes Leningrad as a Soviet redoubt.
 Recent Italian reversals in Albania and now Egypt similarly have cast shadows upon Axis prospects over the long term.